Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Introduction

 However, the validity of using $\vpeak$ as a proxy for stellar mass or luminosity is still unclear, despite its successful reproduction of observed two-point correlation functions (2PCFs) of some types of galaxies \citep{Nuza13,RT16,Saito16,Alam17,DongPaez22}.
-Since satellite subhalos reach $\vpeak$ before getting accreted onto host halos as shown by \citealt{Behroozi14}, the physical relation between $\vpeak$ and star formation activity in satellite galaxies is uncertain. \cite{Campbell18} argued that stellar mass growth implied by the $\vpeak$ model is too early.
+Since satellite subhalos reach $\vpeak$ before getting accreted onto host halos as shown by \cite{Behroozi14}, the physical relation between $\vpeak$ and star formation activity in satellite galaxies is uncertain. \cite{Campbell18} argued that stellar mass growth implied by the $\vpeak$ model is too early.
 The implied early growth does not agree with the mass-based SHAM models tuned to match the observed evolution of stellar mass functions \citep{Yang12,Behroozi13_wc,Moster13}.
 This inconsistency is due to the earlier formation of the gravitational potential well of subhalos than mass \citep{vdB14}.
 Interestingly, the rank-ordering model using the peak mass $M_{\rm peak}$ predicts the growth history similar to the stellar mass function-tuned models.
-Furthermore, \cite{Leauthaud17} reported that SHAM and HOD models, including the $\vpeak$ model \citep{Reid14,RT16,Saito16,Alam17}, can reproduce the observed PCF of the CMASS galaxies \citep{Ahn14} but overpredict the lensing profile.
-There are attempts to reconcile the inconsistency between clustering and lensing by incorporating assembly bias \citep{Wechsler06,Gao07} in the HOD modeling \citep{Yuan20} or re-estimating the lensing measurements \citep{Lange21}.
-However, the situation has not been settled yet. \cite{Hearin13b} also showed that the SHAM models including the $\vpeak$ model exhibit tensions with the observed luminosity functions of field galaxies and group member galaxies.
+Furthermore, \cite{Leauthaud17} reported that SHAM and HOD models, including the $\vpeak$ model \citep{Reid14,RT16,Saito16,Alam17}, can reproduce the observed PCF of the CMASS galaxies \citep{Ahn14} but overpredict the lensing profile. \smrv{There are attempts to reconcile the inconsistency between clustering and lensing by incorporating assembly bias \citep{Wechsler06,Gao07} in the HOD modeling, adopting cosmology not derived from the cosmic microwave background measurements, re-estimating the lensing measurements, and combinations of these \citep{Leauthaud17, Lange19, Yuan20, Lange21,Amodeo21,Amon23}.} However, the situation has not been settled yet. \cite{Hearin13b} showed that the SHAM models including the $\vpeak$ model exhibit tensions with the observed luminosity functions of field galaxies and group member galaxies.

 \cite{Campbell18} also studied galaxy clustering predicted by the mass-based SHAM models including the rank-ordering model using the peak mass $M_{\rm peak}$, and more detailed models for the stellar mass-halo mass relation \citep{Yang12,Behroozi13_wc,Moster13}.
 They showed that these models do not reproduce the observed galaxy clustering without introducing assembly bias as the secondary subhalo property \citep{Masaki13b,Hearin13} or invoking the usage of substantial `orphans', i.e., galaxies hosted by subhalos that fall below the numerical resolution limit.